FSO: Fog & Attenuation

 Different types of fog

-Upslope fog forms when moist air is going up the slope of a mountain or hill which condenses into fog on account of adiabatic cooling, and to a lesser extent the drop in pressure with altitude.
+• Upslope fog: Occurs when moist air ascends a mountain or hill, and forms fog due to adiabatic cooling and the drop in pressure with altitude.

 Rainfall attenuation and Free Space Optics